orbitdb/SCPs/scps/SCP-6.md

 The `key` field has been removed.

-A new field `writer` has been added.
-This field encapsulates parts that are mainly connected to entry authentication.
-The only Ipfs-log required field inside of `writer` is `writer.id` which must be a string and is used for ordering and access control.
-The `writer` field is otherwise controlled and set by a writer function which allows more flexibility for entry authentication.
-A writer function is used by Ipfs-log to get the `writer` field for an entry.
-It takes an unauthenticated entry and returns an object to be set as the `writer` field.
-Using OrbitDB as an example, `writer.id` could be set to the CID of the orbitdb writer identity while leaving the signature field unchanged but moved to `writer.sig`.
+A new field `auth` has been added which replaces `identity`.
+This field references data used to authenticate the entry.
+The referenced data will likely include a public key for verifying the entry signature among other data configured by the auth type.
+This field, unlike many other entry fields, is not unique per entry which makes it a great candidate for de-duplication with ipld.
+In entry version 2 the `identity` field is relatively large and includes `identity.id` which is used for conflict-resolution/ordering.
+In entry version 3, since `identity` has been replaced with a reference to what was `identity`, the reference could take `identity.id`s job of conflict-resolution.

+The `sig` field does not change.
+As stated below, it along with some other fields could be encoded in base-64 instead of hex to save some bytes.

-The `payload`, `next`, and `refs` fields remain unchanged.
+The `sig`, `payload`, `next`, and `refs` fields remain unchanged.

 ### Byte Comparison